genzo1977/deploy-azure-spot-vm-nginx-terraform/README.md

 1. Run `terraform init` to initialize the backend.
 2. Run `terraform plan` to see what you are about to apply
 3. Run `terraform apply` to apply the infrastructure.
+4. Run `terraform output private_key` if you want to connect to the server via ssh

 ### Test
 Get the VM public IP address and enter it in the address bar of the browser as `http://<IP_ADDRESS>`